 The following terms and conditions apply to all services, including website development and design services, (the Services), provided by Clare.Digital (the Service Provider) to the Client, in conjunction with any relevant quotation or proposal provided to the Client by the Service Provider (Terms), unless otherwise agreed in writing.
 Acceptance of a quote or proposal or purchase and/or use of the Services shall be considered acceptance of these Terms

 Charges for the Services are defined in the project proposal that the Client receives from the Service Provider via email.
 Proposals or quotes are valid for a period of 30 days.

-Unless agreed otherwise with the Client, all website design services require an advance payment of a minimum of twenty (20) percent of the project quotation total before the work commences.
+Unless agreed otherwise with the Client, all website design services require an advance payment of fifty (50) percent of the project quotation total before the work commences.
 The remaining percentage of the project quotation total is due upon completion of the work, prior to upload to the server or release of materials.

 The Client agrees to reimburse the Service Provider for any additional expenses necessary for the completion of the work.
 Expenses may include (but are not limited to) purchase of domain names, special fonts, stock photography or premium plugins..

 The Service Provider’s normal days of business are Monday to Friday from 9am to 6pm.
 The Service Provider is under no obligation to work or respond to Client emails or calls outside of these hours, at weekends or on public holidays.

 Invoicing and payment